The nature of expenses

 Although they destroy value, expenses are incurred to enable activities that generate value.

-The responsibility of directors of profit-centric entities is to govern activities such that value is created—that is, to generate profit.
+The responsibility of profit-seeking entities is to conduct activities that create value — that is, to generate profit .
 In the context of a profit motive, expenses are justifiable on the basis that they are expected to generate more value than they destroy.
-For example, advertising activity that cost £1m clearly uses up value of £1m.
+For example, advertising activity that costs £1m clearly uses up a value of £1m.
 This may or may not be a wise decision, but if it results in sales activity that generates profits of more than £1m, the expense is the primary cause of an overall increase in value.

-Some students (and business leaders, politicians and others) are often inclined to over-simplify the profit objective as a principle of minimising expenses and maximising income.
-It is not the aim of even profit-centric entities to reduce their expenses, but to incur them in a way that creates most value.
+Some students (and business leaders, politicians, and others) are inclined to over-simplify the profit objective minimising expenses and maximising income.
+It is not.
+The aim is to incur expenses in a way that creates the most value.
 Sometimes expenses aren’t high enough to allow an entity to function effectively.

 “Decreases in assets, or increases in liabilities, that result in decreases in equity, other than those relating to distributions to holders of equity claims.”
 IFRS Conceptual Framework 2018, Para 4.2